-When an individual provides documentation he/she will complete a form indicating consent to release specific information to individuals with legitimate interests relative to the appeal.
+When an individual provides documentation they will complete a form indicating consent to release specific information to individuals with legitimate interests relative to the appeal.
 The information is not to be shared with any individual beyond those directly involved in the proceedings.
-At the conclusion of the matter, all documentation is to be returned to the director of OARS or assistant vice president for human resources.
+At the conclusion of the matter, all documentation is to be returned to the Director of OARS or Assistant Vice President for Human Resources.